mwerneke/corp-collab-solo/MAINREADME.md

 * Corp|Collab Software *

 DEMO Log in : ADMIN unicorn123 -

-* Admin priviliges include deleting questions against corporate policy and the same goes with videos submitted and are available for employee access
+* Admin priviliges include deleting questions against corporate policy and the same goes with videos submitted in which have been made available for employee access

 Commands to run program:
 * npm install